 Consultation with an otolaryngologist (ear, nose, and throat specialist) may be warranted if you or your child has experienced repeated or severe ear infections, ear infections that are not resolved with antibiotics, hearing loss due to fluid in the middle ear, barotrauma, or have an anatomic abnormality that inhibits drainage of the middle ear.

 Myringotomy with insertion of ear tubes is an extremely common and safe procedure with minimal complications.
 When complications do occur, they may include:

-- Perforation: This can happen when a tube comes out or a long-term tube is removed and the hole in the tympanic membrane (ear drum) does not close.
+- Perforation: This can rarely happen when a tube comes out or a long-term tube is removed and the hole in the tympanic membrane (ear drum) does not close.
 The hole can be patched through a surgical procedure called a tympanoplasty or myringoplasty.

 - Ear tubes come out too early or stay in too long: If an ear tube expels from the ear drum too soon (which is unpredictable), fluid may return and repeat surgery may be needed.
 Ear tubes that remain too long may result in perforation or may require removal by an otolaryngologist.